 Many retailers will sell masks to wear for trick or treating.
 A mask can be worn with normal clothing and will still serve the same purpose that a full costume would.

-Halloween costumes can be very expensive, especially with multiple children.
+Popular Halloween costumes can be very expensive, especially with multiple children.
 Consider these money saving tips when you start thinking about your child’s costume this year.
 These tips will work for costume wearers of all ages.

 Please share your tips in the comments.
 We love to hear your ideas!